dexe-network/DeXe-Protocol/docs/Protocol/Litepaper.md

 ## Protocol Fees

 Of all commission received on trading, **DeXe** charges its own commission of ***30%*** and use it to immediately purchase the **DEXE** token.
-Commision distribution:
+Commission distribution:
 - ⅓ to the treasury of the protocol
 - ⅓ to the insurance fund
 - ⅓ to the token holders (in the form of dividends)

 ## Governance

 **DeXe** protocol is governed by **DAO** community.
-Parameters of the protocol that can be modified through protocal governance:
+Parameters of the protocol that can be modified through protocol governance:
 - **DeXe** commission change
 - Changing proportions of **DeXe** commission distribution
 - Adding a token to the whitelist